 AI is a broad area of computer science that makes machines seems like they have human intelligence and can perform tasks like learning, seeing, talking, problem-solving, and more.
 It put objects, categories, properties, and relations together to initiate reasoning, common sense, and problem-solving features in machines.
 Artificial Intelligence is a perfect amalgamation of machine learning, knowledge engineering, and robotics.

-Artificial Intelligence Interview Questions
+Below are the list of Best Artificial Intelligence Interview Questions and Answers

 Gradient checking is done to detect hidden bugs in complicated software that manifest themselves under very specific conditions.
 It is a debugging process done on the back prop algorithm, it also performs a derivative checking procedure, and ensure that the implementation is correct.